 Thank you for continuing the tradition!4th grade teacher, Dixon School

 We did our "field trip" to the Symphony yesterday in music, and it was WONDERFUL!
 My 4th graders were giggling and truly enjoying themselves.
 Thank you for taking on the extra tasks to make this possible.4th grade teacher, Charlo Elementary

 Thank you for the wonderful virtual concert.
 My students enjoyed it very much, especially "Aquarium" I felt it was a very effective way to experience the orchestra.4th grade teacher, MCPS

 We also present several related events and group classes throughout the year through our Suzuki program.
 Our Outreach and Education Suzuki programs reach out to our entire community and region.
-Participants also get the opportunity to perform with the orchestra at Symphony in the Park, Holiday Pops as well as at the Suzuki Institute’s Barn Dance fundraiser.
+Participants also get the opportunity to perform with the orchestra at Symphony in the Park and Holiday Pops.

 6 virtual concerts.